 FOMO: The Fear of Missing Out

 Retailers use many tactics aimed at creating an artificial sense of urgency for shoppers to spend more -- and spend it now.
 On many e-commerce sites, you’ll see a countdown ticker on the homepage during major holiday shopping weekends.
 This signals to shoppers that time is quickly running out on exclusive deals.
-You'll also see language such as “only one hour left” or “limited time only,” says smart shopping expert Trae Bodge of TrueTrae.com.
-Amazon.com’s limited-time-only “Lighting Deals” section is a good example of this, she points out.
+You'll also see language such as “only one hour left” or “limited time only,” says smart shopping expert Trae Bodge of TrueTrae.com (opens in new tab).
+Amazon.com (opens in new tab)’s limited-time-only “Lighting Deals” section is a good example of this, she points out.
 At brick-and-mortar storefronts, you’ll see doorbuster deal promotions that say “while supplies last.”